Ordinary World (film)

 Ordinary World is a 2016 American comedy-drama film written and directed by Lee Kirk.
-The film stars Billie Joe Armstrong in his first leading role as an aging, former punk rocker uneasy about turning 40, revisits his past and throws an extravagant party, encountering an old girlfriend and bandmates.
-The film also starring Judy Greer, Selma Blair, Madisyn Shipman, Dallas Roberts, Chris Messina, Fred Armisen, Brian Baumgartner, and Kevin Corrigan.
+The film stars Billie Joe Armstrong in his first lead acting role, and the cast includes Judy Greer, Selma Blair, Madisyn Shipman, Dallas Roberts, Chris Messina, Fred Armisen, Brian Baumgartner, and Kevin Corrigan.
+The film follows Perry, a former punk musician who has since settled down, as he navigates a midlife crisis spurred by his 40th birthday.